 We encourage brothers to consider taking public transport to the venue as Southern Cross Station is only a four minute walk to Marvel Stadium.

 BUS PARKING: Information regarding bus parking will be sent to congregations and placed on the website in due course.

 There will be seating set aside for the elderly and infirm.
 However, it is not possible to have special areas set aside for those with chemical sensitivities or other special needs.
-The program will be broadcast on an FM frequency for the benefit of the hard of hearing.
+The program will be broadcast on 99.7 FM for the benefit of the hard of hearing.
 There is no guarantee that it will be heard from a parked car or a hotel room nearby.